samdahboss/samdahboss/README.md

 - **My next big role:** Actively interviewing for Full-stack or Frontend Engineering positions.
 - **Freelance clients:** Helping businesses build their digital presence, inventory systems, or SaaS platforms.
 - **Open Source:** Contributing to tools that help other developers build faster.

-## I’m looking to collaborate on:
-- Open-source projects that align with my skills and interests.
-- Innovative web development projects that push the boundaries of what’s possible.
-- Freelance projects.

 ## How to reach me:
 - **Email**: [samuelolawumi65@gmail.com](mailto:samuelolawumi65@gmail.com)